 It might be hard to believe, but life is back to a relative normal all over China.
 While this is great news for China and anyone with business in China, China hasn’t been completely unaffected by the global pandemic.
-In 2019, China’s exports made up 17.39% of the country’s GDP making it still a very important part of the economy.
-With the international travel ban still in place and unlikely to lift anytime soon, many trade shows and exhibitions have closed or are running at a greatly reduced capacity.
+In 2021, China’s exports made up 29.9% of its GDP, an increase of 12.2% from 17.7% in 2020, making it a very important part of the economy.
+While some travel restrictions have been lifted, many trade shows and exhibitions are still closed or are running at a significantly reduced capacity.
 This has meant that many Chinese businesses have started to realise the importance of digital marketing, especially digital marketing for the international market.

-Here are some of the latest marketing strategies for attracting more business in China:
+Here are some of the latest marketing strategies for attracting more business in China for 2022:

 While inbound marketing has never traditionally performed well in China – post-COVID China has seen a change in attitude to online learning and more people than ever using search engines or social media to do research.
 If you have a decent following on WeChat or another social platform it might be worth the investment to create frequent articles and content that they can read and share.
 If you’re new to creating content in China and want the quickest and fastest results – ZhiHu will generate the best results for not much effort.
 ZhiHu is quite similar to Quora (western digital Q&A platform) in that your business can answer common questions through their platform which will rank quickly and at the top of Chinese search engines.
 This strategy is particularly effective for niche B2B industries.